-After finishing my PhD at the University of Leuven (Belgium) in 2006, I had the opportunity to travel and continue my research at a.o.
-Stanford University, the University of California Santa Barbara, the University of Stavanger (Norway), the Free University Berlin, as well as at my alma mater.
+After finishing my PhD at the University of Leuven (Belgium) in 2006, I had the opportunity to continue my research at a.o.
+Stanford University, the University of California Santa Barbara, the University of Stavanger (Norway), the Free University Berlin, as well as at my home university in Leuven.

 I joined The University of Manchester as a Lecturer in 2012, and was promoted to Senior Lecturer in 2017.
 I teach units on English grammar, historical Englishes, language change and corpus linguistics.